oroinc/documentation/user/back-office/getting-started/navigation/flash-notifications.rst

    :alt: An example of a successful flash message
    :width: 60%

-If something goes wrong, the flash message is displayed against a red background in order to attract your attention.
+If something goes wrong, the flash message is displayed against a red background to attract your attention.

 .. image:: /user/img/getting_started/navigation/flash_error.png
    :alt: A flash message example of a failed operation